publiclab/publiclab-archive/notes/cfastie/09-18-2017/what-should-we-do-at-leaffest.md

 ---
-title: "What should we do at LEAFFEST?"\ntagnames: 'vermont, leaffest, question:general, leaffest2017, question:leaffest, question:leaffest2017'
+title: "What should we do at LEAFFEST?"

+tagnames: 'vermont, leaffest, question:general, leaffest2017, question:leaffest, question:leaffest2017'
 author: cfastie
 path: /notes/cfastie/09-18-2017/what-should-we-do-at-leaffest.md
 nid: 14904